How Can FearAZ.com Help You?

 Excessive Fear of Smiles Treatment

-There is no one proven treatment for this excessive fear, but there are a few things that can help you recover from your fear of laughter.
+There is no one proven treatment for this excessive fear, but there are a few things that can help you recover from your fear of smiles.

 When dealing with an irrational fear, self-help can often be your best asset.
 Most patients recognize that their fears are irrational and working on acknowledging their illogical thought patterns helps them get better.